Golden Horde: Mengu-Timur (1266–1280)

 In 1277, Mengu-Timur launched a campaign against the Alans north of the Caucasus.
-Along with the Mongol army were also Rus', who took the fortified stronghold of the Alans, Dadakov, in 1278.
+Along with the Mongol army were also some of the princes who were ordered to join him in his expedition, where they took the fortified stronghold of the Alans, Dadakov, in 1278.
+After his Ossetian expedition, Mengu-Timur turned his attention to affairs with the Byzantine Empire and Egypt in an attempt to curb the authority of Nogai.
+Following the death of Constantine of Bulgaria in 1277, Michael VIII and Nogai supported different candidates to the throne, leading to relations to deteriorate.
+This led to an intervention by Mengu-Timur in Balkan affairs, in which Mengu-Timur and Metropolitan Kirill sent Bishop Theognost as their joint envoy to Michael VIII and the patriarch of Constantinople with their respective gifts and letters.

-Dual khanship (1281–1299)
+Töde Möngke (1280–1287)

 Mengu-Timur was succeeded in 1281 by his brother Töde Möngke, who was a Muslim.
-However Nogai Khan was now strong enough to establish himself as an independent ruler.
+However, Nogai Khan was now strong enough to establish himself as an independent ruler.
 The Golden Horde was thus ruled by two khans.

 Töde Möngke made peace with Kublai, returned his sons to him, and acknowledged his supremacy.
 Nogai and Köchü, Khan of the White Horde and son of Orda Khan, also made peace with the Yuan dynasty and the Ilkhanate.
 According to Mamluk historians, Töde Möngke sent the Mamluks a letter proposing to fight against their common enemy, the unbelieving Ilkhanate.
 This indicates that he might have had an interest in Azerbaijan and Georgia, which were both ruled by the Ilkhans.